gznznzjsn/dailycodebuffer-tutorials/README.md

 # dailycodebuffer-tutorials
-## check out tutorials in different branches of this repo
+## Check out completed tutorials in different branches of this repo